-The students’ role in this event is to present a recommendation on an International Marketing initiative.
+The students’ task in this event is to present a recommendation on an International Marketing initiative.
 They should be able to identify the problem or opportunity the corporation is facing, and clearly describe the environment that the company is operating within (SWOT analysis).
-They will offer 3 solid alternatives, and make a recommendation, including a clear implementation plan.
+They will develop a strategic recommendation with a clear implementation plan.
 Students should be able to discuss their plan using industry standard terminology.
-It is assumed that each judge is from the client company.

 To demonstrate the students’ ability to: